agroecometrics package

 A tuple of (doy_grid, z_grid, temp_grid), where each is a 2D NumPy array.

-agroecometrics.equations.soil_temp_on_day(doy: int, max_depth: int, Nz: int = 100, avg_temp: int = 25, thermal_amp: int = 10, thermal_dif: int = 0.203, timelag: int = 15) Tuple[ndarray, ndarray][source]
+agroecometrics.equations.yearly_soil_temp(depth: int, surface_temp: int = 25, thermal_amp: int = 10, thermal_dif: float = 0.203, time_lag: int = 15) ndarray[source]

 Parameters:

-• thermal_amp – The annual thermal amplitude of the soil surface (°C)
+• thermal_amp – The annual thermal amplitude of the soil surface. (°C)

 Returns: